 Bugsnag is known to have monitored over 1 trillion application sessions from hundreds of top enterprises, including Airbnb, Eventbrite, Lyft, Mailchimp, Namely, Pandora, Shopify, and LinkedIn.

-- Integrates with 84 external applications including GitHub and jQuery.
+- The software integrates quickly with up to 84 external applications.
+It includes GitHub and jQuery.

 - Free: Unlimited monitored apps, Automatic error capture & end-to-end diagnostics, Error inbox with search filtering, and more.

 - Standard: at $59/month, Everything in Lite, along with Advanced search & segmentation with custom filters, Key customer experience segmentation & prioritization, Custom notifications via email, Slack, and PagerDuty, and more.

 - Enterprise: Everything in Standard, along with Advanced error segmentation & notification filtering, Feature flag & experiment stability monitoring, Single Machine & Clustered On-Premise, HIPAA, PCI & PHI compliance, and more.

 10. Trac – Issue Tracking/Management Software

 Trac is another open-source bug/issue tracking software specially designed for development projects and issue tracking, and can also be used for document management.
 It contains a minimalist design, integrated wiki pages, and the ability to link bugs to various tasks, files, and other bugs.